 George Lois is the only person in the world inducted into The Art Directors Hall of Fame, The One Club Creative Hall of Fame, with a Lifetime Achievement Award from the American Institute of Graphic Arts, CLIO, and the Society of Publication Designers, as well as a subject of the Master Series at the School of Visual Arts.

 He is the author of George, be careful (Saturday Review Press, 1972), an autobiography; The Art of Advertising (Abrams, 1976), praised as “the bible of mass communications”; What’s the Big Idea?
-(Doubleday, 1991), used as a text book in college communications courses all over the world; Covering the ’60s (The Monacelli Press, 1996), presenting his iconic Esquire covers during that turbulent decade; $ellebrity (Phaidon, 2003), a brilliantly reviewed book dealing with his extraordinary campaigns using celebrities in fresh and outrageous ways; Ali Rap, The First Heavyweight Champion of Rap (Taschen/ESPN, 2006), a compilation of over 300 rap rhythms, witticisms, insults and wisecracks from Muhammad Ali, wittily and powerfully visualized; and Iconic America (Rizzoli/Universe, 2007), a roller-coaster ride through the eye-popping panorama of American pop culture; George Lois on his Creation of The Big Idea (Assouline, 2008), a mind-boggling archeological dig revealing the influences on 100 of his Big Ideas; George Lois: The Esquire Covers @ MoMA, a concise catalog of his famous covers now installed in MoMA’s permanent collections will be published by Assouline in March 2010; Damn Good Advice (for people with talent) (Phaidon, 2012), 120 no-holds-barred, in-your-face lessons, explaining, demonstrating, and ultimately teaching how to unleash your potential in any creative-driven industry, published in seven languages; and his newest book, Lois Logos, The Creative Punch of Big Idea Branding (BIS Publications, 2015); The Art of Collecting Art (self-published, 2020), a look back at his 60 years of collecting the world's greatest primitive, tribal, and eclectic art: and Lewandowski-Lois Paints Machines (self-published, 2020), a retrospective compilation of Rosemary Lois's lifetime of painting machines and portraits.
+(Doubleday, 1991), used as a text book in college communications courses all over the world; Covering the ’60s (The Monacelli Press, 1996), presenting his iconic Esquire covers during that turbulent decade; $ellebrity (Phaidon, 2003), a brilliantly reviewed book dealing with his extraordinary campaigns using celebrities in fresh and outrageous ways; Ali Rap, The First Heavyweight Champion of Rap (Taschen/ESPN, 2006), a compilation of over 300 rap rhythms, witticisms, insults and wisecracks from Muhammad Ali, wittily and powerfully visualized; and Iconic America (Rizzoli/Universe, 2007), a roller-coaster ride through the eye-popping panorama of American pop culture; George Lois on his Creation of The Big Idea (Assouline, 2008), a mind-boggling archaeological dig revealing the influences on 100 of his Big Ideas; George Lois: The Esquire Covers @ MoMA, a concise catalog of his famous covers now installed in MoMA’s permanent collections will be published by Assouline in March 2010; Damn Good Advice (for people with talent) (Phaidon, 2012), 120 no-holds-barred, in-your-face lessons, explaining, demonstrating, and ultimately teaching how to unleash your potential in any creative-driven industry, published in seven languages; Lois Logos, The Creative Punch of Big Idea Branding (BIS Publications, 2015); The Art of Collecting Art (self-published, 2020), a look back at his 60 years of collecting the world's greatest primitive, tribal, and eclectic art: and Lewandowski-Lois Paints Machines (self-published, 2020), a retrospective compilation of Rosemary Lois's lifetime of painting machines and portraits.